Insurance12 min read

 After Passing Your Exam

-1. Submit license application to DFS
+1. Submit your license application to DFS through the National Insurance Producer Registry (NIPR) or DFS's online system

-4. Obtain appointment from insurance carrier
+4. Obtain appointment from an insurance carrier (required before you can transact business as an agent)

-5. Maintain CE requirements (15 hours/2 years)
+5. Maintain CE requirements (15 hours every 2 years)

 6. Begin your insurance career in New York